Minnesota State Knowledge Bowl Meet: Format

-The 48 teams that qualify for the Minnesota State Knowledge Bowl Meet are ordered by enrollment size and then are evenly divided, with the larger 24 schools in Class AA, and the smaller 24 schools in Class A. All schools from the Metro Region (Region XI) are automatically placed in Class AA.
-If one private school qualifies, it is automatically placed in Class AA, regardless of size.
-If two private schools qualify, the larger is placed in Class AA, and the smaller in Class A. If three private schools qualify, the larger two are placed in Class AA, and the smallest is placed in Class A, and so on.
+The 48 teams that qualify for the Minnesota State Knowledge Bowl Meet are ordered by enrollment size and then are evenly divided, amongst three divisions with the larger 18 schools in Class AAA, and the smaller 30 schools split in between in Class A and Class AA.
+All schools from the Metro Region (Region XI) are automatically placed in Class AAA.
+While any school has the ability to play up a division, any non-public will play up a division from their class population school size.

 The first day of the State Knowledge Bowl Meet begins in the evening with a banquet, at which all the teams are introduced.
 Following the banquet is the written round which consists of 60 questions.
 Once the written rounds are scored, the teams are ranked.
 In the event of a tie after the written round, certain questions will be used to break the tie.
 The state meet is "power-ranked," that is, teams are grouped together by their current standing as follows: